tonyday567/numhask/tools/numhask-typeclasses/README.md

 # Example

+  In this version, only the first typeclass is processed.

   > numhask-typeclasses -p numhask/numhask/src/NumHask/Algebra/Additive.hs

   Just (ClassDecl () Nothing (DHApp () (DHead () (Ident () "AdditiveMagma")) (UnkindedVar () (Ident () "a"))) [] (Just [ClsDecl () (TypeSig () [Ident () "plus"] (TyFun () (TyVar () (Ident () "a")) (TyFun () (TyVar () (Ident () "a")) (TyVar () (Ident () "a")))))]))